andrewchilds/overcast/README.md

 $ overcast run all uptime "free-m" "df -h" --parallel
 ```

 Push and pull files between your local machine and any or all of your instances at once.
-Dynamically rewrite file paths to include the instance name using `{instance}` in either source or destination path.
+Dynamically rewrite file paths to include the instance name using `{instance}` in either source or destination.

 ```sh
 $ overcast push app nginx/myapp.conf /etc/nginx/sites-enabled/myapp.conf